EricLBuehler/xlora/README.md

   - Print the trainable and non-trainable parameters for the given model, including with the xLoRA components.
 - `PeftModel.set_use_trainable_adapters(use_trainable_adapters: bool)`
   - Set the trainability of the adapters.
+- `PeftModel.set_scalings(self, input: torch.Tensor)`
+  - Manually set the scalings to a tensor of shape (batch_size, num_layers, num_classes).
+They will last for one forward pass.

 ### Scalings Logging
 ```python